 While it operates admirably when everything is in working order, there have been reports of quality control concerns such as missing stitches, buckles, and other minor flaws.
 On arrival, we recommend properly inspecting and testing yours.
 Gemmy provides a two-year manufacturer’s warranty, among the finest in the inflatable movie screen business.

 The Gemmy comes in several different sizes.
 They also offer screens that are 7.5, 14.25, 10.75, and 12.5 feet long, in addition to the 12-foot diagonal model we saw.
 The 10.75-foot Mickey Mouse-themed variant has enormous black mouse ears and a red base with gray buttons and is a Disney tie-in.

 The Gemmy is one of the lightest and most portable inflatable movie screens available, as the entire package weighs only 20 pounds.
-It comes with both metal and plastic stakes, and we strongly advise you to use metal ones.
+It comes with metal and plastic stakes, and we strongly advise using metal ones.
 The tie-downs also have carabiner-style clips that can be installed and withdrawn in a matter of seconds.